Residential Time-of-Use Rates

 Summer and Winter Seasons

-TOU Rates are based on two designated seasons: Summer & Winter, with six months identified in each.
-By understanding and using these time periods, you can reduce your energy costs and help reduce demand.
-To enroll in TOU, please click the link in the banner or call 844-MyDEMCO.
+By understanding and using electricity during these time periods, you can reduce your energy costs.
+To enroll in TOU, please click the banner link or call 844-MyDEMCO.

 Summer Months - The six (6) monthly billing periods of May through October.